-a) a Veterans Administration Hospital where the care is for a condition related to military service, or b) any non-Participating Hospital or other institution which is owned, operated or controlled by any federal government agency, except where care is provided to nonactive duty Covered Persons in medical facilities. - Inadequate documentation: Charges received when there is inadequate documentation that a Service was provided. - Non-approved facility: A health care facility that does not meet the licensing or Accreditation Standards required by BCBSNE. - Non-approved provider: Charges for Services by a non-approved provider. - Out-of-Hospital: Charges made while the patient is temporarily out of the Hospital. - Overhead expenses: Charges for any office or facility overhead expenses including, but not limited to, staff charges, copying fees, facsimile fees and office supplies. - Scope of practice: Charges for Services by a health care provider which are not within the scope of practice of such provider. - Services provided by a massage therapist. - Standby: Hospital or Physician charges for standby availability.
+a) a Veterans Administration Hospital where the care is for a condition related to military service, or b) any non-Participating Hospital or other institution which is owned, operated or controlled by any federal government agency, except where care is provided to nonactive duty Covered Persons in medical facilities. - Inadequate documentation: Charges received when there is inadequate documentation that a Service was provided. - Non-approved facility: A health care facility that does not meet the licensing or Accreditation Standards required by BCBSNE. - Non-approved provider: Charges for Services by a non-approved provider, or provided by or under the supervision of a health care provider determined to be non-payable by BCBSNE; - Out-of-Hospital: Charges made while the patient is temporarily out of the Hospital. - Overhead expenses: Charges for any office or facility overhead expenses including, but not limited to, staff charges, copying fees, facsimile fees and office supplies. - Scope of practice: Charges for Services by a health care provider which are not within the scope of practice of such provider. - Services provided by a massage therapist. - Standby: Hospital or Physician charges for standby availability.